tristianthedeveloper/ScreenshotUploader/README.md

 # ScreenshotUploader
-Simple Async Screenshot Uploader for your Minecraft Client, simply replace ScreenshotHelper in net/minecraft/util and add the one included in the github, and add the rest of the files for a Screenshot Uploader!
+Simple Async Screenshot Uploader ported over to  mcp from forge, simply replace ScreenshotHelper in net/minecraft/util and add the one included in the github, and add the rest of the files for a Screenshot Uploader!